MichaelMoroz/TensorFrost/README.md

 [Writing an optimizing tensor compiler from scratch](https://michaelmoroz.github.io/WritingAnOptimizingTensorCompilerFromScratch/)

-> Disclaimer: The current version the library is still in early beta, and at this point I would strongly recommend not to use this for any serious projects.
+> Disclaimer: The current version of the library is still in early beta, and at this point I would strongly recommend not to use this for any serious projects.
 It is also very likely that there will be breaking updates in the future, as a lot of the code is not finalized.

 ## Examples